hamilton-lima/robolucha/src/runner/tasks.md

 #Todo

-* Understand current state/events publising
+* MatchEventPublisher
+    - Change ScoreUpdater to change the score in the LuchadorRunner or keep the score available to the statepublisher
+    - Send events to Redis using RemoteQueue

 * MatchStatePublisher
-        - iterate over MatchRunner / LuchadorRunner to get the current match state
-        - method getMessages collects a list of events

-    - MatchEventPublisher
-        - receive all the events
-        - is assigned to MatchRunner at Server.buildRunner()
-        - need to update the score!
+    - Send state to Redis using RemoteQueue?

-* Publish state/events using RemoteQueue

-* Change ScoreUpdater to change the score in the LuchadorRunner or keep the score available to the statepublisher

 * Implement golang publisher that reads from matchstate and updates the active clients with the state